 This article explains all the steps of the application and interview process, including lots of sample questions you might be asked to answer.
 You might also be interested in:

-It takes most teams anywhere from two to five hours to complete their application for the first time.
-After you fill out your first application, you are able to update sections with new information for your subsequent applications.
+It takes most teams anywhere from one to four hours to complete their application for the first time.
+After you fill out your first application, you are able to update sections with new information as your company continues to develop.
 Before you submit your application, you are welcome to run your answers by your mentors / advisors / or other founders to make sure that you have correctly portrayed your company.

 Want some more tips for the application process?
 Here are some great resources:

-You may receive an invitation to interview anytime between one and 30 days after the application deadline.
+You may receive an invitation to interview anytime between one and four weeks after the application deadline.
 We do our best to review all applications within four weeks of applications closing and we will notify all applicants about the state of their application.

 It’s worth bearing in mind, as Techstars founder David Cohen often says, “Some of you are here despite your idea.”